Skip to content

 Guidelines for Visual and Performing Arts

-Wave Hill presents the work of contemporary visual and performing artists who explore the dynamic relationships between nature, culture and site through solo and group exhibitions in Glyndor Gallery, Wave Hill House, the Sunroom Project Space, on the grounds, and through the Winter Workspace residency program and generated@wavehill.
+Wave Hill presents the work of contemporary visual and performing artists who explore the interconnected relationships between nature, culture and site through solo and group exhibitions in Glyndor Gallery, Wave Hill House, the Sunroom Project Space, on the grounds, and through the Winter Workspace residency program and generated@wavehill.
 Visual artists may apply online.
 Performing artists are invited to submit materials on a rolling basis to be considered for our concert and live arts series.
-Please see the program descriptions, application instructions, and deadlines below.
+Please see the program descriptions, application instructions and deadlines below.

 Contact Information